haesookim/TIL/_posts/2019-01-07-javascript-notes.markdown

     * Implicit return
         * Single-line code implies the result of the expression will be the return value
         * this means that the return statement can be omitted

+### Arrays

+* can define arrays using the 'let' or 'const' keywords
+    * with 'let'-defined arrays you can reassign elements or the entire array
+    * with 'const'-defined arrays you can reassign individual elements, but not the entire array

+* Mutating/non-mutating methods
+    * Methods such as .push(), .pop() etc. are *mutating methods*, meaning that such methods, when called, will alter the original array and save a new form to it.
+    * in contrast, methods like .slice() are non-mutating

+### Pass-by Reference

+When you pass a variable to a function: array 자료형 등은 값 자체가 대입되는 것이 아닌 값이 저장되어 있는 memory reference를 보내는 것, therefore the variable is modified outside of the scope
+* Find a more robust explanation for this

+### Functions

+* Functions as a **First-class object**
+    * In JavaScript, functions are also considered as data
+    * as first-class objects, javaScript functions can have properties and methods as well as its invoked utility
+        * i.e.) .name, .length, .tostring() etc.
+    * We can also assign a function to a variable
+{% highlight javascript %}
+function thisDoesSomething(){
+    console.log('do Something');
+}

+const do = thisDoesSomething;
+// This will assign the functional value(reference) of the 'thisDoesSomething' function
+// Not the return result!
+Note that there are no parentheses

+do();
+// This will have the same functionality as thisDoesSomething();
+{% endhighlight %}